The best coloring apps for seniors are Pigment, Color Therapy, ColorMe, Coloring Book for Adults, Colorfly, and Recolor.

 Remember how much you loved to color when you were a kid?
 A lot of adults still enjoy it.
 There is something about coloring that is soothing to the mind.
 In fact, many healthcare professionals agree that coloring has many therapeutic benefits for adults, including improving focus and reducing anxiety.

-For seniors, coloring in a book can be a challenge if they have difficulty holding a marker and controlling it.
+For seniors, coloring in a book can be challenging if they have difficulty holding and controlling a marker.
 This is where coloring apps on mobile devices can help.

-Most of these apps just require a finger to select a color and tap a space to fill in the color.
+Most of these entertaining apps for seniors & elderly require just a finger to select a color and tap a space to fill in the color.
 There are no worries about coloring outside the lines because the app keeps the right color in the right space.